 5-star case studies.
 Have you ever read a customer's story about an interaction they had with a company and used it to decide if you want to do business with that company too?
 If so, you are not alone.
 A 2019 BrightLocal Survey reveals that 82 percent of consumers pay attention to online reviews.

-Case studies are 1-2 page reviews you can publish directly on your website.
+Case studies are 1-2 page reviews you can publish directly on your health website.
 They provide a glimpse of the great things you've done for other clients, which plants a seed of the great things you can do for them too.

 I've had some clients want e-books based on their seminars and presentations.
 Others want an e-book packed full of supportive research.
 Both can help grow your business.

-If you have questions about what type of content can help you grow your business, contact me and we will discuss your options.
+If you have questions about what type of content can help you grow your health business, contact me and we will discuss your options.
 Together we can come up with a customized plan that fully supports your business growth goals!